nmondal/cowj/app/samples/LocatorSerivce/readme.md

 1) POST /user/poll : users can poll this API to update their recent location coordinates.
     This API also return a UNIX timestamp stating the time at which service acknowledged there request.
-2) GET /calculateDistance : Query between two users.
+2) POST /calculateDistance : Query between two users.
 Also returns a last seen timestamp for both the users.
+3) POST /locations : get all the location coordinates for a user between certain time interval

 > **_Samples :_**
 > **POST /user/poll**